 The Authority's Net Position increased during the fiscal year as detailed below.
 The Authority's revenues are primarily subsidies and grants received from HUD.
 The Authority receives subsidies each month based on a pre-approved amount by HUD.
-Grants are drawn down based on need against a pre-authorized funding level.
-The Authority's expenses exceeded revenues by \$384,092 when adjusted for depreciation of \$635,308.
-Additionally, the Authority received \$1,077,298 in capital grants during the year.
+Grants are received based on need against a pre-authorized funding level.
+The Authority's revenues exceeded expenses by \$1,142,543 when adjusted for depreciation of \$581,735.
+Fiscal year 2019, was the first full year the Authority was operating under HUD's RAD Program.
+Under RAD, HUD released its declaration of trust on the Authority's projects which were then transferred to a not for profit company reported in the Business Activities column on the FDS.
+The RAD program provides subsidies under the HCV Program as opposed to the LRPH Program.